DexterInd/GrovePi/README.md

 ### Documentation

-The documentation for the GrovePi Python library can be checked out [here](https://dexterind.github.io/GrovePi).
+The documentation for the GrovePi Python library can be read [here](https://dexterind.github.io/GrovePi).

 ### Scratch Support
 Once you've done the above command, you can install Scratch support if you want it.
 This step is optional.